charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_interfaces.md

 What are the differences between Java-like languages and simol?

 In Java, there is one keyword for interfaces, "interface".
 An interface is quite a set of method signatures, grouped to constitute a type.
 An interface can not contain instance fields.
 And an interface can not have protected methods or members.
 By inheriting of an interface, a class inherits only of a signature, not of an implementation.
 So the class have to write it.
 So in simol, interfaces are considered as a contract.
-In the oracle website, on java interface concept: "Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler.".
+In the oracle website, about java interface concept: "Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler.".
 That's why in simol, we talk rather of "compatibility interfaces", instead of pure "interfaces".
 It remains interfaces, because simol is compatible with object-oriented concepts.
 But interfaces are viewed for a compatibility goal, for a variable, field, or parameter to reach out a class type respecting a given interface.

 What is a capacity compatibility interface ?